Upper Murray Football Netball League: Senior-grade honour boards

-1907: Cudgewa won the right to challenge the minor premiers, Corryong, who refused to play because an umpire for the grand final was not sourced from Albury, NSW.
+1907: In the last round of UMFA matches, Corryong FC refused to play with Mr. Doney as the umpire, while Cudgewa FC were prepared to play as Mr. Doney as umpire.
+The UMFA cancelled the last round of matches and arranged a grand final match between Corryong and Cudgewa, with an Albury umpire.
+Cudgewa refused to take part in this match.
+The match was abandoned.

 1918–1919: Only a half season was played due to a lack of footballers during and after World War I.

 1945–1946: Only a half season was played due to a lack of footballers during and after World War II.

-Ladder
+Ladder Positions 1893 - 2025

 KEY: [?] = Details are still unclear or are missing.